1. Home

 • Omnis Data Bridge (ODB) – with this method a separate program operates as a service on the server to handle interconnection between users and the datafiles, completely outside the server file system.
 The ODB service handle all record locking centrally and communications with users is by TCP (the networking communications of the Internet).

-Note NOTE: Your cannot reliably mix these two methods of connections.
-Either ALL users are on the Direct Attachment method or ALL are on the ODB method.
+NOTE: You cannot reliably mix these two methods of connections.
+Either ALL users are on the Direct Attachment method, or ALL are on the ODB method.

 Whichever, connection method you are using, this File Path Status window will list all the connections that the operating Caliach Vision is, or can, make to external files.
 The Path is the term used for the hierarchy of drive, folders (directories) and file expressed as a line of text with a character separating the levels.
 Depending on whether you are running on a Windows, Mac or Linux machine these are : and / respectively.